 Two years ago, LEO GRC partnered with Stronger Together, a business-led, multi-stakeholder initiative to reduce modern slavery by educating and encouraging businesses to deter, detect and deal with the problem.

-Stronger Together is supported by nine of the highest-profile retailers in the UK, and has recently launched a new initiative in the construction industry with key construction companies, and a new programme tackling forced labour in the wine and fruit growing industries in South Africa.
+Stronger Together is supported by nine of the highest-profile retailers in the UK, and has recently launched a new initiative in the construction industry with key construction companies, and a new program tackling forced labor in the wine and fruit growing industries in South Africa.

 Stronger Together supports businesses in taking action by providing them with guidance on what businesses can do to prevent modern slavery, signs to look out for, and what they should do if they believe someone may be being exploited.
 With the help of Stronger Together, any business is able to take positive steps to reduce modern slavery.